ericbenz/TwitterDrugs/README.md

 # TwitterDrugs
-The TwitterDrugs corpus is a collection of publically available tweets that were mined from 26 January to 22 February 2016.
-All tweets originally returned by the search API screened automatically for relevancy, resulting in a loss of over 75% of the originally mined data.
+The TwitterDrugs corpus is a collection of 166,551 publically available tweets that were mined from 26 January to 26 February 2016, containing over 2.5 million tokens.
+Approximately 780,000 tweets were originally returned by the Twitter search API before being screened for relevancy for final inclusion, resulting in a loss of nearly 76% of the originally mined data.

 The `relevant.ids` file contains tweet IDs, user IDs, and the drug that was used to identify that tweet for relevance.
 The drugs are listed in the `drugs.txt` file.